-- The maximum brush size in ON1 HDR is 2500 pixels. - If you're applying a brush as a single stamp here and there on a photo, start with a feather of 0, and Opacity and Flow set to 100.
+- The best way to begin working with brush overlays is to practice.
+Use some of the default brushes, and play with them by adding them to a photo or blank canvas. - Use the Brush Styles option (in the Tool Options bar) to save your favorite brushes and their optimal settings. - The maximum brush size in ON1 HDR is 2500 pixels. - If you're applying a brush as a single stamp here and there on a photo, start with a feather of 0, and Opacity and Flow set to 100.
 Once you've set your brush size and angle, click once on the image.